The Jet Lag Chronicles Logo

 Temple Capital

-With over 35,000 temples, Thailand is a spiritual haven where golden stupas and intricate carvings abound.
+With over 35,000 temples, Thailand is a spiritual haven where ancient temples can be found next to modern shops

 LGBTQ+ Friendly